tensorflow/tensorboard/README.md

    outoforder_steps     [(2, 0), (2, 0), (2, 0)]
 ```

-while an event file with more data might look like this:
+In contrast, the output for an event file with more data might look like this:

 ```
 tensor